port-labs/port-docs/docs/create-self-service-experiences/setup-backend/cloudbuild-pipeline/cloudbuild-pipeline.md

 <br/>

 :::tip
-Here is part of the JSON scheme of the Port action, which shows the inputs sent by Port when triggering the action:
+Here is part of the JSON scheme of the Port action, which defines the user inputs that can be used to send in the payload:

 ```json showLineNumbers
 {